zachpino/digidevf17/week10/readme.md

 -----

 #### Brief 3 - The Support Robot (Social Design and Design Futures Focus)
-Read through the full text of this [National Institute of Health call for proposals (CFP)](https://grants.nih.gov/grants/guide/pa-files/PAR-17-107.html) that seeks ideas on how future robotic systems can support aging individuals with Alzheimer's disease and Alzheimer's-disease-related dementias through both physical and emotional assistance.
+Read through the full text of this [National Institute of Health Grant call for proposals (CFP)](https://grants.nih.gov/grants/guide/pa-files/PAR-17-107.html) that seeks ideas on how future robotic systems can support aging individuals with Alzheimer's disease and Alzheimer's-disease-related dementias through both physical and emotional assistance.

 Generate a set of insights based on secondary research, and prototype a support robot that addresses some aspect of the CFP.